What if you could sit down and study the Bible with a great scholar or theologian sitting next to you –explaining every detail?

 A study Bible usually has a small Concordance, but if you want a complete Concordance, the best way is to get Strong’s Exhaustive Concordance of the Bible on Amazon.

-It includes a Hebrew/English Interlinear and a Greek/English Interlinear.
-At this price, everybody can have one.
+It includes a Hebrew/English Interlinear and a Greek/English Interlinear for understanding how the English text follows the original Greek.
+At this price, everybody can have one!